Severe allergic reactions

 What to do

-Maintain an open airway and intravenous (IV) line, support blood pressure.
+Maintain intravenous (IV) line with IV fluids and support blood pressure.

 • Perform further transfusions in a clinical area with resuscitation facilities.

-• Pre-medication with antihistamine.
+• Consider pre-medication with antihistamine.

 • Transfusion of washed red cells or platelets.
+(Consult with a haematologist or transfusion medicine specialist for provision of washed red cells).

 Acute Transfusion Reactions Card thumbnail image